 the voltage on the Transmission System shall normally remain within -/+ 5% of nominal.
 The minimum voltage is –10% and the maximum is +10% of nominal.
 Voltages of +10% and –5% should not prevail for more than 15 minutes.

+The voltage on the Distribution System when operated at 110kV or above shall normally remain within the limits of -/+10%.
+For nominal voltages of below 110kV on the Distribution System the voltage shall normally remain within -/+ 6%.

-During the initial stages of implementing a Local Joint Restoration Plan normal operational standards may not be appropriate or possible and the onshore TO’s Transmission System may be operated outside normal voltage and frequency standards provided that it does not result in damage to Plant and/or Apparatus, or a safety hazard.
+During the initial stages of implementing a Local Joint Restoration Plan or Distribution Restoration Zone Plan, normal operational standards may not be appropriate or possible and the TO’s Transmission System may be operated outside normal voltage and frequency standards provided that it does not result in damage to Plant and/or Apparatus, or a safety hazard.

-At any time during the implementation of the Local Joint Restoration Plan, the onshore TO shall advise NGESO of any circumstances that may require significant modification to the implementation of the Local Joint Restoration Plan.
-Where such modifications are required, both parties may agree a new course of action consistent with the aims of the Local Joint Restoration Plan.
+At any time during the implementation of the Local Joint Restoration Plan or Distribution Restoration Zone Plan, the TO shall advise NGESO (and relevant Network Operator) of any circumstances that may require significant modification to the implementation of the Local Joint Restoration Plan or Distribution Restoration Zone Plan.
+Where such modifications are required, both parties may agree a new course of action consistent with the aims of the Local Joint Restoration Plan or Distribution Restoration Zone Plan.

 At any time during the implementation of the Local Joint Restoration Plan and where there is good reason, NGESO may choose to terminate operation in accordance with the Local Joint Restoration Plan and manage restoration of that part of the Transmission System without the bounds of the Local Joint Restoration Plan.
 NGESO shall notify the relevant onshore TO and any other affected parties of the termination of the Local Joint Restoration Plan.
+In the case of a Distribution Restoration Zone Plan and where there is good reason, the Network Operator may choose to terminate operation in accordance with the Distribution Restoration Zone Plan and manage restoration of that part of the Distribution System without the bounds of the Distribution Restoration Zone Plan.
+The relevant Network Operator shall notify NGESO, relevant onshore TO and any other affected parties of the termination of the Distribution Restoration Zone Plan.

-At any time during the implementation of the Local Joint Restoration Plan and where there is good reason, the onshore TO may choose to terminate operation in accordance with the Local Joint Restoration Plan.
-The onshore TO will advise NGESO of the termination of the Local Joint Restoration Plan.
+At any time during the implementation of the Local Joint Restoration Plan or Distribution Restoration Zone Plan and where there is good reason, the onshore TO may choose to terminate operation in accordance with the Local Joint Restoration Plan or (where relevant) Distribution Restoration Zone Plan having liaised with the relevant Network Operator.
+The TO will advise NGESO of the termination of the Local Joint Restoration Plan or termination of the Distribution Restoration Zone Plan having held discussions with both the relevant Network Operator and NGESO.
 Operation and restoration of that part of the National Electricity Transmission System will return to NGESO.
 NGESO shall notify the relevant affected parties of the termination of the Plan.

 The onshore TO shall keep NGESO informed of progress in establishing the Power Island(s).
-At any time during establishing Power Islands the onshore TO shall inform NGESO if further resources becomes available, such that additional Power Islands can be established in accordance with the relevant Local Joint Restoration Plan.
+At any time during establishing Power Islands the onshore TO shall inform NGESO if further resources become available, such that additional Power Islands can be established in accordance with the relevant Local Joint Restoration Plan or Distribution Restoration Zone Plan.
 NGESO and the onshore TO shall decide if and when additional Local Joint Restoration Plans should be invoked.
+In the case of Distribution Restoration Zones, NGESO, relevant Network Operators and TO’s shall decide if and when additional Distribution Restoration Zones shall be invoked.

 Interconnection of Power Islands